 Disney Plus costs £5.99 per month or £59.99 for an annual subscription, the latter of which works out as just under £5 a month.
 That undercuts Netflix's cheapest offering (£5.99 per month) on a yearly basis.

-Sky customer?
-You can purchase Disney Plus directly through the Sky Q – either on your Sky Q box or here – which automatically adds the service's £5.99-per-month subscription cost to your monthly Sky bill.
+There aren't any Disney Plus bundles in the UK as such, but if you're a Sky customer you can purchase Disney Plus directly through the Sky Q – either on your Sky Q box or here – which automatically adds the service's £5.99-per-month subscription cost to your monthly Sky bill.
 That's one way to simplify your billing!

 Disney+ monthly £5.99 | annually £59.99